Logan County, Kentucky

-Logan County is a county in the southwest Pennyroyal Plateau area of the U.S. Commonwealth of Kentucky.
+Logan County is a county in the southwest Pennyroyal Plateau area of Kentucky, United States.
 As of the 2020 census, the population was 27,432.
 Its county seat is Russellville.

 History

 The county is named for Benjamin Logan, who had been second in command of the Kentucky militia during the American Revolutionary War and was a leader in bringing statehood to the area.
 Created from Lincoln County on September 1, 1792, Logan was the 13th Kentucky county in order of formation.
 Its original territory stretched from the Mississippi in the west to the Little Barren River in the east, and from the Green and Ohio Rivers in the north to the Tennessee border on the south; since then, 28 other counties have been formed within that area.
 The settlement of Logan Court House was made the county seat at its incorporation under the name Russellville.

 Future President Andrew Jackson fought a pistol duel against Charles Dickinson at Harrison's Mill in Logan County on May 30, 1806.
 Jackson was seriously wounded and Dickinson was killed.

 During the post-Reconstruction period, there was considerable racial violence by white mobs against black citizens in Logan County.
 Racist mobs lynched 12 African Americans in the county during the years between 1877 and 1908; most were killed around the turn of the 20th century.
 This is a higher total than in all but one other county in the state.
 Four men were killed in a mass lynching on August 1, 1908, in Russellville, during the civil unrest associated with the Black Patch Tobacco Wars.
 Sharecroppers Joseph Riley, and Virgil, Robert, and Thomas Jones, the last three members of the same family, were all hanged from the same cedar tree.
 They were the last persons lynched in Logan county.

 Logan was a major tobacco-growing county, with Dark Fired Tobacco produced by a special smoke processing.
 From 1906 some of its farmers became involved in the violent Black Patch Tobacco Wars, joining the Dark Tobacco District Planters' Protective Association of Kentucky and Tennessee to mobilize against the monopoly power of the American Tobacco Company, which had driven down prices to where farmers could barely make a living.
 Paramilitary Night Riders threatened other tobacco planters to "persuade" them to join the PPA.
 In late 1907 and early 1908, hundreds of Night Riders conducted raids against tobacco warehouses in some Kentucky towns.
 They struck Russellville on January 3, 1908, taking over the city and dynamiting two tobacco factories.